erogluorhan/healpix-cookbook/README.md

 This cookbook is broken up into a few sections as follows:

-### 1. Introduction to HEALPix
+### 1. HEALPix Overview

 Here, we cover basic information about HEALPix necessary to understand the topics throughout the cookbook and provide a lot of links to the resources in order to learn more about HEALPix.

-### 2. Analyze HEALPix with easy.gems
+### 2. easy.gems for HEALPix Analysis & Visualization

-This section provides examples of how to load in HEALPix data and use easygems package's convenience functions to plot the data with matplotlib.
+This section provides examples of how to load in HEALPix data, use `healpix` package for basic HEALPix statistics use `easygems` package's convenience functions to plot the data with matplotlib.

-### 3. Analyze HEALPix with UXarray
+### 3. UXarray for Basic HEALPix Statistics & Visualization

-This section walks the reader through loading in, analyzing, and visualizing HEALPix data using UXarray.
+This section walks the reader through loading in and performing basic analysis and visualization on HEALPix data using UXarray.

+### 4. Advanced UXarray Analysis and Visualization for HEALPix Data

+This section will cover advanced UXarray functionality such as remapping, zonal means, cross sections, etc.

 ## Running the Notebooks